-Power failure during flash writes can cause corruption of flash drive FAT tables (A: or B:).
-Therefore applications writing frequently should use DiskOnChip or Compact Flash card drives which are more tolerant of power failure during write cycles.
+Power failure during Flash writes can cause corruption of Flash drive FAT tables (A: or B:).
+Therefore applications writing frequently should use a Compact Flash card drive which is much more tolerant of power failures during write cycles.

 Flash drive A is read-only when JP3 is not installed.
 Removing JP3 also makes the 128 kbyte BIOS area of the Flash write protected as well.
 Write protecting the A: drive can be useful if there are critical files in the final product that must be very secure.